Apprenticeships and Traineeships

-Once you and your employer are ready to get started with an apprenticeship or traineeship you need to contact an Apprenticeship Network Provider (ANP).
-The ANP can consider the specifics of your circumstances, provide information about apprenticeships and traineeships, including the conditions you and your employer need to meet, and help you to set it up if you wish to proceed.
+Once you and your employer are ready to get started with an apprenticeship or traineeship you need to contact an Australian Apprenticeship Support Network (AASN) Provider.
+The AASN Provider can consider the specifics of your circumstances, provide information about apprenticeships and traineeships, including the conditions you and your employer need to meet, and help you to set it up if you wish to proceed.

 They will get you to sign a training contract for a specified duration to formalise your agreement to work and train together.
 A training contract is a legally binding document that details the roles and responsibilities of both you and your employer.
 If you are under 18 your parent or guardian must also sign the contract.
 You can find more information about the training contract here.

 You and your employer will also need to choose a registered training organisation (RTO) that will work with you to achieve the qualification.
 The RTO will deliver your training and assess your achievement of skills, and issue your qualification when you complete the requirements of the course.